ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_3.md

 ### Components, Dependencies

-In this step we are going to implement the top level React component TodoApp.
+In this step we are going to implement the top-level React component `TodoApp`.

 #### A minimal React component

 First we need to create a new file called `todoApp.jsx` in the `src` folder.
-This file will contain the component that describes the overall layout of the app:
+This file will contain the component that describes the overall structure of the web app.

+We need some boilerplate code:

     :::js
     /**